Bocchi the Rock!: Kessoku Band

-The main protagonist and lead guitarist of Kessoku Band.
-An extreme introvert who has trouble with most social interactions.
+The main protagonist of the series, she is the lead guitarist and lyricist of Kessoku Band.
+An extreme introvert with social anxiety who has trouble with most social interactions.
 Having been inspired by her father and an interview she saw on television, she taught herself to play the guitar in her first year of middle school, thinking this would help her make friends.
-Despite becoming incredibly skilled at playing guitar and having a small fanbase online (under the alias "guitarhero"), she still has not been able to make friends as easily until she was dragged into playing with Kessoku Band.
+Despite becoming incredibly skilled at playing guitar and having a small fanbase online (under the alias "Guitarhero"), she still has not been able to make friends as easily until she was dragged into playing with Kessoku Band.
 Since then, Hitori has gained a few friends and is learning to interact with other people.
 She is usually seen wearing a pink tracksuit, which she even wears over her school uniform.
 Her surname comes from Masafumi Gotoh.
-Her nickname Bocchi is a reference to hitoribocchi (一人ぼっち), a term for being alone.
+Her nickname Bocchi is a reference to (一人ぼっち, hitoribocchi), a term for being alone.
 She plays an Ebony Gibson Les Paul Custom electric guitar, and later purchases a Transluscent Black Yamaha Pacifica electric guitar.